Jubatian/rrpge-spec/specs/kernel.rst

 the parameters are right (there are however some kernel calls which can purposefully return failure, indicated in their documentation).

-Otherwise there are two sources of termination:
+Otherwise there are four sources of termination:

 - Attempting to execute an instruction from the supervisor area (see the "Instruction Matrix" table in "cpu_inst.rst").

 - Malformed stack accesses (addressing outside the allowed stack area, see "Stack Management" in "cpu_arch.rst").

+- Improper CPU RAM addresses provided for the DMA peripherals (see "dma.rst").

+- Optionally improper uses of the Graphics FIFO may generate traps (see "Graphics FIFO operation basics" in "grapfifo.rst").

 These in real hardware are realized by trap mechanisms.
 The result is the same like for inappropriately formatted kernel calls: the kernel terminates the